 First, here’s my (mostly Maya‘s with some 2k17 updates by wilk and some from the past year by un meli-melo) personal rundown of where you can go to catch shows at Wesleyan on the weekends (and the occasional Wednesday) and what you’ll be able to find there:

 Movement House (MoHo?)
 (200 High St.)

-This year, Movement House is going to be joined by Eclectic, which is returning to share 200 High St for the 2018-2019 school year.
+This year, Movement House is joined by Eclectic, which is sharing 200 High St for the 2019-2020 school year.
 Movement House joined Ubuntu House, Haven Hall, and South Asian House as one of four new program houses/halls in the fall of 2017.
 Movement House took the place of Music House, which took the place of Eclectic in the fall of 2016.
-Attempts by MuHo and Eclectic to regain 200 High for the 2017-2018 academic year were unsuccessful, but Eclectic was finally half successful for this fall.
+Attempts by MuHo and Eclectic to regain 200 High for the 2017-2018 academic year were unsuccessful, but Eclectic was finally half-successful in the fall of 2018.